 Soufflé Identifiers follow the C++ naming convention, except that a question mark may appear anywhere.

-• The identifier can only be composed of letters (lower or upper case), numbers, or the question mark and underscore characters.
+- The identifier can only be composed of letters (lower or upper case), numbers, or the question mark and underscore characters.
 That means the name cannot contain whitespace, or any symbols other than underscores or question marks.

-• The identifier must begin with a letter (lower or upper case), an underscore, or a question mark.
+- The identifier must begin with a letter (lower or upper case), an underscore, or a question mark.
 It can not start with a number.

 Syntax with the C pre-processor

-By default all souffle programs are passed through the C pre-processor.
-As a consequence, e.g. #include pragmas may be utilized to organize Datalog input queries into several files and reuse common constructs within several programs.
-Also, constants may be defined utilizing the #define pragma.
+pragmas may be utilized to organize Datalog input queries into several files and reuse common constructs within several programs.
+Also, constants may be defined utilizing the #define

 Soufflé selects a C pre-processor based on the following decision process:

-• otherwise, use gcc if it is available
+if it is available - otherwise, use

-• otherwise, raise an error.
+if it is available - otherwise, raise an error.

 Syntax without C pre-processor

-The C pre-processor is disabled with Soufflé option --no-preprocessor.
+The C pre-processor is disabled with Soufflé option --no-preprocessor

-The Soufflé syntax allows to include files using the .include "path/to/file.dl" directive that has a similar behavior as #include "path/to/file.dl".
-The .once directive instructs the scanner to skip the rest of the current file the next time it encounters this directive at the same location.
-The special tokens __FILE__ and __LINE__ are available and replaced respectively by the current reported file and line number.
+directive instructs the scanner to skip the rest of the current file the next time it encounters this directive at the same location.
+The special tokens __FILE__

-The .include directive is available reguardless of the --no-preprocessor option.
-However when the C pre-processor is active, files included by .include will not be pre-processed.
+option.
+However when the C pre-processor is active, files included by .include

-The .include directive looks for source files first relative to the directory of the current file, and then relative to each include directory set with -I command-line option.
-When setting a non-absolute include directory with -I relative/path, it is interpreted relative to the current working directory.
+directive looks for source files first relative to the directory of the current file, and then relative to each include directory set with -I

 Program